ghalamif/ArgoCD/argo-image-updater/README.md

 ```

-The general syntax for the two Helm specific annotations is:
+The general syntax for the two Helm-specific annotations is:

 ```yaml
 argocd-image-updater.argoproj.io/<image_alias>.helm.image-name: <name of helm parameter to set for the image name>